mcfair/BrainTeaser/README.md

-# Basic ML Algo from sractch
+# Basic ML Algorithm from sractch